-Believe it or not, record sales are at an all-time high — whether it’s due to their cool aesthetic, superior sound quality or simple nostalgia value, records are a fantastic way to revive old favorites and discover new ones.
+Believe it or not, record sales are at an all-time high — whether it’s due to their cool aesthetic or superior sound quality, records are a fantastic way to revive old favorites and discover new ones.
 Turntables aren’t as expensive as they used to be, but it can be difficult to determine which players are not only worth investing in, but also how they’ll work once you have them.
 With the rise of Bluetooth among all of our devices, it was only a matter of time before that trend hit record players as well.

 Gone are the days of worrying and fussing over audio cables, as these players can connect to your travel speakers, AirPods, or any other Bluetooth device you can imagine.
 Set up is easy and breezy, leaving you with plenty of time to focus on what matters most: listening to your favorite album.
 With this in mind, we’ve rounded up 13 of the best Bluetooth record players on the market — check them out below.